opendaylight/docs/docs/release-notes/upgrade-process.rst

 Unrecognized extensions are those that are defined by an ``extension`` statement, but do not have a corresponding YANG parser handler.
-These extensions cannot be semantically be bound and the YANG parser handles in accordance with `RFC6020 <https://datatracker.ietf.org/doc/html/rfc6020#section-6.3.1>`__ by treating them as unsupported extensions.
+These extensions cannot be semantically be bound and the YANG parser handles in accordance with `RFC6020 <https://datatracker.ietf.org/doc/html/rfc6020#section-6.3.1>`__ by treating them as unsupported extensions and ignoring them.

 MD-SAL Impacts